David McNarry: UKIP

 McNarry left the UUP and joined UKIP in October 2012, becoming UKIP's first MLA and first ever Member of a devolved Assembly in the United Kingdom.
 In 2013, McNarry was elected unopposed as the UKIP Leader in Northern Ireland.
 In the May 2014 local government elections, under McNarry's stewardship, UKIP gained two new local councillors in the region, taking the total number of UKIP councillors in Northern Ireland up to four.
 The party also received 24,584 (3.9%) first preference votes in the 2014 European election in Northern Ireland and although they failed to win a seat, this was a significant electoral performance.
 At the September 2014 UKIP national conference in Doncaster, McNarry delivered a keynote speech which was warmly received by delegates.
 He received praise from commentators who referred to the speech as a "statesman-like" address.
 In the speech, he noted that UKIP was the only UK-wide party to have elected representation in each of the four parts of the UK.
 Under McNarry's stewardship, councillors from the DUP, TUV, and a former UUP Belfast Lord Mayor, Bob Stoker, defected to the party.

 In the 2015 United Kingdom general election, UKIP failed to have a candidate elected, but in terms of votes finished as the highest performing of the non-Executive parties in Northern Ireland, receiving 18,324 (2.6%) votes whilst only fielding candidates in ten of the available eighteen seats.
 Prior to the 2016 Northern Ireland Assembly election, McNarry announced his intention to retire from front-line politics.
 He did not seek re-election to his Strangford seat, but he did represent the party as its Spokesman in the media during the election campaign.
 In the election, UKIP fielded 13 candidates and drew 10,109 (1.5%) votes.

 In 2016, McNarry said that "foreigners" should be deported from the UK for not paying parking tickets.
 McNarry was asked by radio presenter Stephen Nolan to clarify UKIP's position.
 Nolan asked, "If a foreigner gets a parking ticket, they will be deported?"
 Mr McNarry replied: "Yes."
 Nolan then said, "So a Polish doctor working really hard in our health service overstays his 30 minute parking, gets a parking ticket.
 He will be deported?"
 Mr McNarry replied, "It's a crime, yes."

 In November 2016, McNarry's term of Office as UKIP Leader in Northern Ireland formally ended when the party elected its new national leader.

 McNarry remains a supporter of UKIP – but is no longer actively involved in party politics.
 He sits as a board member of the Ulster-Scots Agency.
 He is also active as a political commentator in the local media.

+Personal life

+In 2011 he was the current Assistant Grand Master of the Grand Orange Lodge of Ireland.